ssvlabs/SIPs/sips/change_operator.md

      * @param operatorIds new Operator ids(cluster) to transfer the validator to.
      * @param shares snappy compressed shares(a set of encrypted and public shares).
      * @param amount amount of tokens to be deposited for the validator's pod.
-     * @param transitionEpoch indicates the beacon chain epoch in which the transition will happen */ function transferValidator( bytes calldata publicKey, uint64[] memory operatorIds, bytes calldata shares, uint64 amount, uint64 transitionEpoch
+     */
+    function transferValidator(
+        bytes calldata publicKey,
+        uint64[] memory operatorIds,
+        bytes calldata shares,
+        uint64 amount,
     ) external;

     /**